 It’s important to note that there is no set list of features an intranet must have.
-When choosing an intranet, look for the functionalities that are most important to your company.
+When choosing a social intranet, look for the functionalities that are most important to your company.
 The needs of an SME may be quite different from a large corporation.
 While the former might be looking for a way to build camaraderie within a small team, the latter might need to distribute announcements to hundreds of employees across different offices.
 In both instances, intranet adoption is likely an essential factor.

-For more evidence on the need for a modern intranet, look no further than a recent report by respected research firm Gartner.
-The report is titled “Traditional Intranets are Dead—Modern Intranets are Alive and Well.”
+For more evidence of the need for a modern social intranet, look no further than a recent report by respected research firm Gartner.
+The report is titled “Traditional Intranets are Dead — Modern Intranets are Alive and Well.”

 Gartner concludes that the main problem with traditional intranets is that they rely on the “destination site” delivery model (essentially, all workers see a single webpage with links).
 On the other hand, modern intranets have many more diverse use cases.
 Their unique functionalities make them a viable option as a hub and center of workplace life.

-If you’d like to learn more about modern intranets and how they differ from traditional intranets, check out our Director of Solutions, Rob Dumigan as he provides a whistlestop tour of Workvivo — an intranet that follows the model of an employee social network.
+If you’d like to learn more about modern social intranets and how they differ from traditional intranets, check out our Director of Solutions, Rob Dumigan, as he provides a whistlestop tour of Workvivo — an intranet that follows the model of an employee social network.

 Intranets can be used to talk to colleagues, send congratulations on a job well done, plan events, make important announcements, and more.

-The problem is, employees aren’t actually using their intranets.
-Sadly, adoption statistics for legacy intranets are abysmal.
-A study by Prescient Digital Media revealed that only 13% of employees use their intranet daily, with 31% saying they never use the intranet at all.
+The problem is that employees aren’t using their intranets.
+Sadly, statistics for legacy intranet adoption are abysmal.
+A study by Prescient Digital Media revealed that only 13% of employees use their intranet daily, with 31% saying they never use it at all.

-To avoid the trap of low intranet adoption, invest in a modern intranet that is easy to use and appealing for today’s workforce, and works as an employee social network.
+To avoid the trap of low intranet adoption, invest in a modern social intranet that is easy to use, appealing to today’s workforce, and works as an employee social network.
 Here are the top six reasons modern intranets are better than traditional intranet software:

-Why Are Modern Intranets Better than Traditional Intranets?
+Why Are Social Intranets Better than Traditional Intranets?

 1. More Cost-Effective

-If you’ve ever invested in a legacy intranet, you’ll know how expensive these projects can be.
+If you’ve ever invested in a legacy intranet, you’ll know how expensive they are.
 The cost of legacy intranets isn’t limited to the actual price of the software.
-There are also the costs of setup, customization, maintenance, and infrastructure.
+There are also the costs of set-up, customization, maintenance, and infrastructure.

 2. A Better User Experience

 Today’s users look for an excellent experience in the products they interact with.
-Choosing a highly usable intranet will increase adoption in your company.
+Choosing a highly usable employee social intranet will increase adoption in your company.

 Millennial and Generation Z users expect software to provide a seamless user experience.
-Research shows that these generations value instant gratification, and tend to seek out self-service solutions: they prefer to solve problems on their own, and will often choose to simply give up and not engage rather than contacting support.
+Research shows that these generations value instant gratification and tend to seek out self-service solutions; they prefer to solve problems on their own and will often give up and not engage rather than contact support.

-Following on this last point, modern intranets are far more “future-proof” than legacy solutions.
+Following on this last point, social intranets are far more “future-proof” than legacy solutions.

-If you build an intranet using a legacy software that requires customization, you’ll likely have to update it every few years.
-Technology evolves rapidly, and today’s intranets certainly look very different than they once did.
-On the other hand, by choosing a pre-built software, you can leave the updates to the software provider.
-You’ll be able to consistently deliver a fresh, relevant experience, with no effort on your end.
+If you build an intranet using legacy software that requires customization, you’ll likely have to update it every few years.
+Technology evolves rapidly, and today’s intranets look very different than they once did.
+On the other hand, by choosing pre-built software, you can leave the updates to the software provider.
+You’ll be able to consistently deliver a fresh, relevant experience with no effort on your end.

 4. Social and Community-Led

 Ideally, everything about your intranet should be community-led.
-Rather than being mandated from above by HR, adoption of the intranet should happen naturally.
-People should be attracted to the intranet because they find it useful, convenient, and fun.
+Rather than being mandated from above by HR, intranet adoption should happen naturally.
+Intranet adoption should feel organic because employees find it useful, convenient, and fun.

 Social features are essential to a modern intranet.
 Social media is a proven concept that is highly engaging (the average internet user spent nearly 2.5 hours per day on social media in 2020).
 But it’s not enough for an intranet to just have one or two social features, such as a “like” button.
 To be truly social, an intranet must encourage bottom-up, organic communication.

 Choosing a social intranet can have many benefits for your company.
 For one thing, today’s employees value flatter hierarchies and more transparent leadership.
 70% of respondents to a Harvard Business Review study said communication from senior leadership was a top driver of employee engagement.
-Moreover, 50% of workers feel their organization is being held back by a lack of transparency, according to Forbes.
+Moreover, according to Forbes, 50% of workers feel a lack of transparency is holding back their organization.

 5. The Center of the Entire Workplace Experience